hugovk/pypi-tools/README.md

 ## pypi-trends.py

 pypi-trends.py is a wrapper around [pypinfo](https://github.com/ofek/pypinfo)
-to fetch all monthly downloads from the PyPI database on Google BigQuery and save them as JSON files.
+and [pypistats](https://github.com/hugovk/pypistats) to fetch all monthly downloads from the PyPI database on Google BigQuery and save them as JSON files.

 For the examples below, data was downloaded over a few days as getting all months uses up a lot of free BigQuery quota.